squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

 Remaining before landing: port literal hoisting, decide `(str :a)` (stays `"a"`), sweep the suite's recorded-semantics assertions, changelog.

+### Collections crossing the JS boundary

+The altKey bridge only exists inside squint's own access functions.
+A Set or js/Map containing keywords handed to a JS library is probed with the library's own `.has("a")`/`.get("a")`, which is SameValueZero on native internal slots: the string probe misses the keyword entry, silently.
+On the string representation this worked, so it is a real interop regression class, the collection-shaped version of the scalar rule (keywords fail `===` and `switch` in JS).
+The rule is the same: lower at the boundary.
+`clj->js` lowers keywords to name strings recursively (ported here), and `(js/Set. (map name s))` preserves the Set shape.

 ### altKey is load-bearing (measured)

 The Set/js Map alternate-representation lookup reads as a hack, so it was